fonttools/fontbakery/docs/source/developer/writing-profiles.md

         return all(f.is_ttf for f in self.fonts)
 ```

-If you think that other checks may end up using your shiny new condition, you can add it to `fontbakery.checks.shared_conditions`; if not, you can place the condition definition in the file containing your check definitions.
+If you think that other checks may end up using your shiny new condition, you can add it to `fontbakery.checks.conditions`; if not, you can place the condition definition in the file containing your check definitions.